WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Low-Salt Cons

-Key factors when comparing low salt meal delivery options
+Key factors when comparing low salt meal delivery services

-Everyone’s salt requirements on a low-salt diet will differ you will need to refer to the nutritional label to compare products/ meals.
-Be wary of the per serving and per 100g/ml columns on the label.
+Everyone’s salt requirements on a low-salt diet will differ and you will need to refer to the nutritional label to compare products/ meals.
+Be wary of the per serving and per 100g/ml columns on labels.
+A product can only be classified as ‘low sodium’ if it contains 120 mg per 100g.

 If you are needing to keep track of your intakes you can track these on a food diary or a dietary intake app such as My Fitness Pal.